Russia's Renaissance Insurance hopes to raise $290mn with IPO

 However, Jordan left Rencap, selling his interests to his partner Stephen Jennings, but retained ownership of the Renaissance Insurance in the deal, which is now owned by Jordan’s Sputnik Group.
 Jordan remains the company's president and board chairman.
 Oligarch Roman Abramovich’s Millhouse Capital is also an investor in the company.

 “Today’s announcement represents a landmark for Renaissance Insurance and a watershed moment in the history of the Russian insurance market.
 Becoming the first publicly-listed Russian insurer would be entirely fitting for a company that has always sought to be ahead of the curve ever since we established it almost three decades ago,” Jordan said in the statement.
 “We were the first in our industry to recognise the potential of digital transformation and have disrupted the market with a business model that is high-tech, highly efficient and highly profitable.
-Digitalisation has been the core driver behind Renaissance Insurance delivering faster and more profitable growth than the overall market for the past several years, including during the coronavirus pandemic.”
+Digitalisation has been the core driver behind Renaissance Insurance delivering faster and more profitable growth than the overall market for the past several years, including during the coronavirus [COVID-19] pandemic.”

 Boris Jordan’s Sputnik Group and partners own a 59% stake in Renaissance Insurance, and a group of investors linked to Abramovich and some of his business partners bought almost 30% in the company in May of this year.
 Other shareholders include US fund manager Michael Calvey’s Baring Vostok Capital Partners.